Whenever used in this chapter, unless the context or

 heliport, or seaplane base owned by a county, city, town, individual,

-corporation, authority, or commission may be allocated, the owner thereof
+corporation, authority, or commission may be allocated, the [ owner

-who fails to fulfill the period of operation specified in any such agreement
+to fulfill the period of operation specified in any such agreement shall be

-shall be liable for the return of any such these state funds on a
+liable for the return of any such these state funds on a pro rata

 and maintain airports and may restrict the public use of such airports to